alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 While post-publication peer review is concerned with quality rather than impact, the text or nature of such reviews may reveal evidence of reuse.
-There are suggestions (REF?) that data archives might invite those who have downloaded and reused their data to leave feedback on the dataset's landing page.
+There are suggestions that data archives might invite those who have downloaded and reused their data to leave feedback on the dataset's landing page [@kratz2014fia].
 Not only would this provide a scalable source of peer review and insights into what makes data reusable, it would also provide confirmation that other researchers had attempted to use the data and,